lucaromagnoli/dataservice/README.rst

 Lightweight - async - data gathering for Python.
 ____________________________________________________________________________________
-DataService is a lightweight data gathering library for Python.
+DataService is a lightweight web scraping and general purpose data gathering library for Python.

 Designed for simplicity, it's built upon common web scraping and data gathering patterns.